 - To minimise waste generation, buy in small quantities.

 Till you figure out a safe way to dispose of hazardous materials, hold on to them.
 For every type of hazardous waste, there are different safe disposal techniques.
 If you have any of the following garbage, here’s how you can dispose of it.

 While computers are good candidates for recycling, they also have a hazardous element that could damage the environment if disposed of incorrectly.
 In Victoria, you can recycle your computer waste through the Byteback Scheme.
 You can reach out to manufacturers who will gladly take old computer equipment.

 Across Australia, if you want to get rid of your used phone, you can recycle it through the MobileMuster program.

-You can drop your used printer inkjet cartridges to Harvey Norman outlets or Australia Post.
+You can drop your used printer inkjet cartridges at Harvey Norman outlets or Australia Post.